quicksilver/Quicksilver/README.markdown

 For a more comprehensive list take a look at the commit messages.
 <br />

-* Default compiler now is Clang, Apple's and the Open Source community's next gen compiler.
+* Default compiler changed to Clang, Apple's and the Open Source community's next gen compiler.

  By doing that a 20 to 40% increase in runtime speed was gained while managing a catalog library with approx. 13k items.
 Quicksilver also feels a lot snappier too.
 This, of course, is mostly subjective (read: YMMV).